cloudant/java-cloudant/README.md

     Server version = 1.0.2
     All my databases: example_db, jasons_stuff, scores

-When you instaniate a `CloudantClient`, you are authenticating with cloudant using the [cookie authentication](http://guide.couchdb.org/editions/1/en/security.html#cookies) functionality.
+When you instantiate a `CloudantClient`, you are authenticating with cloudant using the [cookie authentication](http://guide.couchdb.org/editions/1/en/security.html#cookies) functionality.

+* If you instantiate the `CloudantClient` with an ID and password then the cookie is automatically renewed when it expires.
+* Alternatively, if you instantiate by using an existing auth cookie string then the `CloudantClient` instance will be unable to make successful requests after that cookie has expired.
+To continue making requests you will need to create a new `CloudantClient` instance.

 ## Complete example